How to Plan the Perfect Girls’ Weekend in Nashville

 Music City may be known for its meat—from fried chicken to smoked BBQ—but Henrietta Red is the seafood-centric restaurant that’s shaking up the scene.
 The inviting space is kitted out with white-washed brick walls, communal tables, and a wood-burning oven that is expertly used for seasonal dishes like wood roasted oysters and smoked mackerel toast.
 But the main draw here is the impressive raw bar, which features freshly shucked oysters, clams, and mussels from across the country.

-- The 7 Best Hotels in Santorini
+- The Best Places to Travel in April

 Say "no" to FOMO.